 We can assist with all aspects of the points-based system.
 This includes, but is not limited to:

-- Sponsoring workers under Tier 2 of the points-based system;
+- Sponsoring workers under the Skilled Worker route of the points-based system;

-- Sponsoring Ministers of Religion under Tier 2 of the points-based system;
+- Sponsoring Ministers of Religion visas (T2) under the points-based system;

 - Advice on the EU Settlement Scheme and implications of Brexit

-We appreciate this is an uncertain time for charities and we can provide specific support in relation to Brexit and EU national workers.
+We appreciate this is an uncertain time for many organisations and we can provide specific support in relation to Brexit and EU national workers.
 This includes, but is not limited to: